-After you have changed your name with SSA, bring the following to the DMV:
+After you have changed your name with SSA, bring the following original items to the DMV; DC DMV cannot accept photocopies or scanned documents.

-- 1. Your current driver's license or ID card; - 2.
-A certified copy of your court order for a name change; and - 3.
-Your newly issued Social Security card reflecting your new name.
+- 1. Your current driver's license or ID card (which you must surrender); - If you do not have a Real ID driver's license or ID card, you will need to bring original versions of the Real ID required documents listed above; - 2.
+A certified copy of your court order for a name change; - 3.
+Your newly issued Social Security card reflecting your new name; and - 4.
+Cash, check, money order, or credit card to pay the fee for a new ID.